slanglab/latin-standardized-treebanks/README.md

   - `lasla`: converted files from the [LASLA repo](https://github.com/CIRCSE/LASLA/tree/main/conllup)
   - `ud`: converted files from 5 UD treebanks.
 Original, UD train-test splits
   - `full_ud_sets`: individual files for each unique text in the 5 UD treebanks.
 No train/test splits
-  - `train_test_splits`: custom train/test splits.
+  - `train_test_splits`: custom train/test splits proposed in our paper.
 Each unique work in LASLA and UD, has separate files for its train, dev, and test sets (whichever are applicable).
   - `split_ids.json`: for each unique work in LASLA and UD, lists which sentence IDs belong to which train/dev/test set
 ```
 │   ├── original_treebanks